devops-collective-inc/OnRamp-2023/2023-OnRamp-Overview.md

 The DevOps Collective's OnRamp program returns for another year with a renewed focus and direction.
 This unique program is targeted to the new or up-and-coming IT professional looking to get a head start on automation, DevOps, and cloud technologies, as well as learning more about what a career in IT looks like today.
 The content will mix traditional presentations, demonstrations, and hands-on exercises led by veteran IT professionals.

->This is *not* an instructor-led PowerShell fundamentals course.

 OnRamp attendees will enjoy a mix of content from the main conference track and the OnRamp program.
 Conference and OnRamp attendees are expected to adhere to a single track.
 Due to the nature of the OnRamp agenda, jumping between events is not allowed.

 ## Agenda